Okami29/ai-weather-advisor/README.md

 - ⚙️ Python bridges the sensor and AI
 - 🧠 Ollama interprets the data and speaks in natural language

-This project is great for students learning how **data sensing** and **AI interpretation** combine to create smart systems like weather assistants or smart homes.

 ---

 ## 🪛 Hardware Setup